GOlmedoFormosa/newswall/README.md

     - yarn install
   ```

 - Create/configure `.env` environment with your credentials.
 A sample `.env.example` file has been provided to get you started.
 Make a duplicate of `.env.example` and rename to `.env`, then configure your credentials.
+Do not update the value for REACT_APP_API_URL_MOCK and REACT_APP_API_MOCKING.

 ## Available Scripts